HEIG-VD-WEB/web-course/docs/courses/javascript/index.md

 Birth

 - 1994: Netscape Navigator is released, quickly becomes the most-used.
-- Web pages can then only be static, so Netscape added a scripting language to their navigator: a language created by newly-hired Brendan Eich, similar syntax to Java, called LiveScript in its beta, and then renamed to javascript at its release.
+- Web pages can then only be static, so Netscape added a scripting language to their navigator: a language created by newly-hired Brendan Eich, similar syntax to Java, called LiveScript in its beta, and then renamed to JavaScript at its release.
 - Invented by Brendan Eich in 1995.
 He was also the cofounder of Mozilla.

 Standardization